 #1.Davidson’s Organics Genmaicha Tea

-If you are looking for the best genmaicha tea, we highly recommend that you try out the Davidson’s Organics Genmaicha Tea.
+If you are looking for the best Genmaicha tea, we highly recommend that you try out Davidson’s Organics Genmaicha Tea.
 This brand is super reliable and always top quality.
 As the name implies it is USDA organic and has a long history of manufacturing this product, so we argue that the reason they’ve been around for so long is because people naturally just like their product.
 It is also a great bargain compared to other brands.

 Best Genmaicha Tea